tonycamero/foundry/CHARTER.md

 -	(d) A standard protocol to achieve committer status shall be established across projects based on an individual’s level and duration of contribution.
 Maintainer status is achieved through contribution to a given project over time and validation by peer committers.

 -	(e) New open source projects initiated in the HF shall complete a project proposal template adopted by the TSC and be approved by the TSC for inclusion in the HF.
 The TSC members shall be afforded sufficient time to discuss and review new project proposals.
-New project proposals shall include details of the roles in the project, the governance proposed for the project and identify alignment with the HF’s role and values.
+New project proposals shall include details of the roles in the project, and the governance proposed for the project and identify alignment with the HF’s role and values.

 #### 8. IP Policy